Mirovice: Administrative division

+Etymology

+The name is derived from the personal name Mír, meaning "the village of Mír's people".

 Geography

 Mirovice is located about 24 km north of Písek and 61 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is the flat hill Chlumek at 526 m above sea level.
 The Skalice River flows through the town.

 History

 The first written mention of Mirovice is from 1323.
 The oldest part of Mirovice is Ráztely, mentioned already in 1088.

+Demographics

+Transport

+The I/19 road from Plzeň to Tábor passes through the town.

+Mirovice is located on the major railway line Prague–České Budějovice.

 Sights

 The main landmark is the Church of Saint Clement.
 It was probably built around 1240.
-In 1726, it was rebuilt into the Baroque style by plans of Kilian Ignaz Dientzenhofer.
+In 1726, it was rebuilt in the Baroque style according to the plans of Kilian Ignaz Dientzenhofer.

 The Marian column on the square is from 1717.